Image Description

 The embedded HR vs fractional HR decision is ultimately about alignment: aligning the depth of support with your company’s complexity, the engagement style with your leadership team’s working preferences, and the cost with the value you expect to receive.

-If your company is in a high-growth phase—hiring aggressively, building culture deliberately, navigating the compliance landscape across multiple states—an embedded model will likely deliver the most value.
-If you need executive-level strategic input on a part-time basis and have some operational HR capacity in-house, a fractional arrangement may be the right starting point.
+If your company is in a high-growth phase—hiring aggressively, building culture deliberately, navigating the compliance landscape across multiple states—an embedded HR model will likely deliver the most value.
+If you need executive-level strategic HR input on a part-time basis and have some operational HR capacity in-house, a fractional arrangement may be the right starting point.

-At Purple Squirrel Enterprises, we specialize in the embedded partner model because we have seen firsthand how transformative deep integration can be for scaling companies.
+At Purple Squirrel Enterprises, we specialize in the embedded HR partner model because we have seen firsthand how transformative deep integration can be for scaling companies.
 Our team becomes part of your team—learning your business, building relationships with your people, and delivering HR, recruiting, coaching, and career transition support that actually moves the needle.
 We work with high-growth companies across Austin, New York, San Francisco, Washington DC, and other major tech hubs, and every engagement is designed to be flexible, scalable, and aligned with where you are headed.

-If you are weighing your options and want to talk through which model fits your situation, reach out to Purple Squirrel Enterprises.
+If you are weighing your options and want to talk through which model fits your specific situation, reach out to Purple Squirrel Enterprises.
 We are happy to have an honest conversation—even if the answer is that a different model is the better fit right now.
 That is what a true HR partner does.